 Asda use forecasting tool to track yields, under Courtauld 2025

-Under Courtauld 2025, Asda’s sourcing arm IPL added to its commercial intelligence with expertise from Agrimetrics and NIAB.
+Under the Courtauld Commitment, Asda’s sourcing arm IPL added to its commercial intelligence with expertise from Agrimetrics and NIAB.

 This enabled its growers to use a new yield forecasting tool, using smart phones to upload photos of their crop throughout the season and intelligent software to analyse the images to assess the crop’s potential, helping to maximise crop utilisation.